alex-galey/strapi/docs/3.x.x/advanced/middlewares.md

 }
 ```

-- `timeout`: defines the maximum allowed milliseconds to load a middleware.
+- `timeout`: defines the maximum time allowed in milliseconds to load a middleware.
 - `load`:
   - `before`: array of middlewares that need to be loaded in the first place.
 The order of this array matters.
   - `order`: array of middlewares that need to be loaded in a specific order.